shermand100/PiNodeXMR/README.md

 ![Node Status](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots-v0.6.19/nodestatus.png)

 This is the go-to page for the overall health of the node showing summaries for the Monero software and you'll also find hardware info such as RAM usage, CPU temperature and storage usage.
 At the bottom of this page you'll also find a toggle button to enable/disable the 2GB swap file.
 This 2GB swap file is designed for use when asking the node to perform intensive tasks such as the initial sync, pruning or is you were to ever import a new blockchain from an external device.
-Under normal operation of the node once sync'd it is advised to disabe the swapfile to preserve the read/write health of your storage device.
+Under normal operation of the node once sync'd it is advised to disable the swapfile to preserve the read/write health of your storage device.

 ### Transaction Status